443eb9/bevy_entitiles/README.md

 ## Known Issues

-*Versions in the end of the line means when the issue will be fixed.
-Or empty if it's not on schedule yet.*
+*Versions in the end of the line means when the issue will be fixed. `m` means it has already fixed in master branch.
+Empty if it's not on schedule or the source is unclear.*

 - The success probability of the wfc algorithm significantly decreased after switching to `LookupHeap`. ( And that's why I didn't switch to `LookupHeap` )
 - Program panics when load a tilemap twice.
 - The aabbs of tilemaps and chunks are not correct. ( But I remember I had fixed them.
-Weird. ) `0.2.3`
+Weird. ) `0.2.3m`
-- `TileFlip` are not working correctly. `0.2.3`
+- `TileFlip` are not working correctly. `0.2.3m`

 ## Features